-The current and first release of this deliverable establishes an initial version of the Co-Living system design as it has been developed at the end of phase I. It describes the underlying concepts and considerations that drive the architectural design process and presents at a high level how, based on these principles, the system will meet the documented requirements.
+The current and second release of this deliverable establishes the Co-Living system design as it has been developed at the end of phase II.
+It describes the underlying concepts and considerations that drive the architectural design process and presents at a high level how, based on these principles; the system will meet the documented requirements.